Is apple cider vinegar good for acne? Yes.

 Newsflash: just because something works, it doesn’t mean you should use it.
-Baking soda can exfoliate skin… and leave it a red, flaky, irritated mess that takes ages to recover.
+Baking soda can exfoliate skin… and leave it a red, flaky, irritated mess.

 Apple cider vinegar (ACV) is the same.
 For one person who swears ACV cured her acne, there’s another who’s got burnt (literally!) by it.
 WTH?!

 It’s all in the pH.
 Get that wrong and ACV turns from your skin’s BFF to its worst enemy.
 Here’s what I mean:

 - What’s Apple Cider Vinegar And What Does It Do For Skin?

 - Is Apple Cider Vinegar Good For Acne?

 - Is It Safe To Use Apple Cider Vinegar For Acne?